 - At first he finds freedom to move unhampered outside in natural surroundings.
 Or rather, the Expressionist inhabits the border of nature and culture, much like young people after puberty in their ‘Sturm & Drang’ period, but then the other way round – with their faces turned to nature.

-- It is based on this great nostalgia for our basic, primitive existence, before we understood how to control natural forces with machines and instruments with miraculous results.
-They long for the existence that was controlled by natural forces.
+– It is based on this great nostalgia for our basic, primitive existence, before we understood how to control natural forces with machines and instruments with miraculous results.
+The artists in Exprwessionism long for the existence that was controlled by natural forces.
 Before we knew about the Taylor system and were turned into machines to gain results.
 When we still laughed when we had fun, and not when it was decided by social etiquette.
 Sadly, this life has been totally lost.

 - Expressionism is direct and spontaneous, with or without any bearing on reality; without the lengthy, careful consideration that characterized New Objectivity, and without artistic painting systems as used in Futurism.